 (Keep reading—we have a special 2020 year-end discount for first-time buyers of Intego software.)

 Electronic gadgets are typically among the most sought-after items.
-As I began to casually browse for early Black Friday deals this year, I noticed the continuation of a disturbing trend that I’ve observed in previous years.
+As I began to casually browse some early Black Friday deals this year, I noticed the continuation of a disturbing trend that I’ve observed in previous years.

-At one particular retailer, one of the “deals” was a heavily discounted iPhone 5c.
-And as I kept browsing, I saw more “deals” for other iPhones and iPads of a similar vintage.
+At one particular retailer, one of the “deals” was a heavily discounted iPhone 5c, for less than $50.
+And as I kept browsing, I saw more apparent bargains for other old iPhones and iPads, including an iPad 2 for less than $75.

-What I found so disturbing is that the iPhone in question is no longer receiving any operating system updates or security patches from Apple.
-Anyone who buys an iPhone 5c, even if it’s “brand new” and unopened, will forever be stuck with iOS 10.3.3, which already has 114 known security vulnerabilities that Apple will never patch—including Spectre, KRACK, and many others—and lacks new security features such as USB Restricted Mode, camera and microphone in-use indicators, etc. An iPad 2 is even worse, being limited to iOS 9.3.6.
+For one thing, many of these devices are no longer receiving any operating system updates or security patches from Apple.
+Anyone who buys an iPhone 5c, even if it’s brand new and unopened, will forever be stuck with iOS 10.3.3, which has hundreds of known security vulnerabilities that Apple will never patch—including Spectre, KRACK, and many others—and lacks new security features such as USB Restricted Mode, camera and microphone in-use indicators, etc. An iPad 2 is even worse, being limited to iOS 9.3.6.

 Warning!
 These “bargain” devices are unsafe to use online.

 Which iPhones and iPads are safe, if I find a good price?